Help Lay the Groundwork for All the Children in Your Care

 Do you take care of children in your home?
 You can receive extra money for nutritious meals and snacks served to children you care for, including your own children.
 Providers may be reimbursed for two meals and one snack or one meal and two snacks per day per eligible participant.
 Learn about creating healthy, fun snacks for children in your care.

 Quality First is a voluntary coaching and rating system for childcare centers and homes.
 You can partner with a coach to raise the quality of services of your home or center.
-Coaching will focus key components of quality early care, including adult-child interactions, learning environments and staff qualifications.
-Coaches can conduct on-site customized trainings and provide coaching on how to implement best practices for children in your care.
+Coaching will focus on key components of quality early care, including adult-child interactions, learning environments, and staff qualifications.
+Coaches can conduct on-site customized training and provide coaching on how to implement best practices for children in your care.
 Based on assessment scores each program is given a Quality First Star Rating, ranging from 1 to 5 stars.

-Certified family childcare homes, licensed group homes and centers, and home or centers regulated by tribal or military authority
+Certified family childcare homes, licensed group homes and centers, and home or centers regulated by tribal or military authority.

-Child Care Resource & Referral - ARIZONA
+Child Care Resource & Referral - Arizona

-Available to all childcare providers throughout Arizona
+Available to all childcare providers throughout Arizona.

-College level coursework and individualized coaching to center-based and family childcare providers.
+College-level coursework and individualized coaching to center-based and family childcare providers.
 This program focuses on meeting the fundamental needs of infants and toddlers in group care settings through six essential program policies: primary care; small groups; continuity of care; individualized schedules and routines; inclusion; and cultural sensitivity and responsiveness.

 Program for Infant/Toddler Care Partners for Quality

-No cost to you
+No cost to you for professional development hours.

-Child & Family Resources at 2800 E. Broadway Blvd, Tucson, AZ 85716
+Meetings are currently held virtually via Zoom Meeting until further notice.
+Child & Family Resources’ Headquarters at 2800 E. Broadway Blvd, Tucson, AZ 85716

 - Meeting with national experts